root-foundation/root/README.md

 Artificial intelligence promises a future of abundance and prosperity in which each individual has unimaginable power to realize their dreams.

 But, we're far from _organizing_ ourselves in a way that enables us to take advantage of artificial intelligence to achieve prosperity.
-On top of our current economic and governance systems, artificial intelligence is poised to concentrate opportunity and divide society.
+In fact, on top of our current economic and governance systems, artificial intelligence is poised to concentrate opportunity and divide society.

 To see why, we must first understand how artificial intelligence will change our world.